cadrian/macchiato/README.md

    they are sparse arrays); and, still, no `null`.
  * `toString` and `fromString` work in a similar way; but the data is kept in a string instead of being read from / written to a file.
- * `arguments` returns an array of the strings passed to the program.

 ## Methods